 - The design-build method of contracting has the potential of promoting innovation, reducing the overall project time and as a result reducing user's costs; however, the design-build concept does not necessarily reduce the overall agency costs. - For simple design-build projects with well-defined end results, the low bid process is ideal, since it minimizes review of voluminous technical proposals.
-Awarding contracts to the lowest responsible bidders still prevails in Colorado, as it did for this design-build project. - For larger and more complex design-build project the best value concept is more appropriate, since it encourages innovations and allows the contractors to optimize their work force, equipment and schedule. - Pursuance of the best value concept by CDOT for larger and more complex projects is a step in the right direction. - Warranty clauses, coupled with the design-build concept can provide contracting agencies with added insurance that they are getting quality products that last their designed-life.
+Awarding contracts to the lowest responsible bidders still prevails in Colorado, as it did for this design-build project. - For larger and more complex design-build project the best value concept is more appropriate, since it encourages innovations and allows the contractors to optimize their work force, equipment and schedule. - Pursuance of the best value concept by CDOT for larger and more complex projects is a step in the right direction.
+The passage of the HB 99-1324 will now authorizes CDOT to award contracts to the contractors who provide the best-value offer. - Warranty clauses, coupled with the design-build concept can provide contracting agencies with added insurance that they are getting quality products that last their designed-life.
+HB 99-1324 also authorizes CDOT to include a warranty provision that requires the design-build firm to perform maintenance services on the completed transportation project if needed.